Testimonials – FAQ’s

-Innovative design; deliverables that stand out, seamless donning and doffing, solutions offering great functionality ADL’s
+Innovative design; seamless donning and doffing, great functionality, intercompatible

 ‘My first prosthesis didn’t work’

 ‘I first had a socket prosthesis, but that didn’t work.
-It constantly moved back and forth.
+Due to my soft tissue, it constantly moved back and forth.
 I then said to the doctor: if this is how it has to be, then let’s do it without.’

 “…Since over 6 years I have an osseointegrated arm prosthesis.
 I am very content with the boneanchored fixation and the fact that I can simply click the elbow on and off is very practical.
 The elbow provides sufficient functionality for many of my ADL’s, even without the use of myo-contacts…”